 The Calls panel allows LINE voice calls for free in-app calls or calls to landlines and mobile numbers for a small fee.
 Lastly, the More panel shows LINE features like LINE Man or LINE Idol which can vary from country to country.

 Similar to WeChat Pay, LINE Pay is designed to replace all the payments you need to do in your life.
 This includes payments on the LINE Store, at physical stores, online, and even sending money to friends.

-However, LINE Pay can only be used in-store in Japan, Taiwan, and Thailand.
+However, users can only use LINE Pay in-store in Japan, Taiwan, and Thailand.
 In other countries, you can only use LINE Pay in the Line Store in-app or for subscription upgrades for your LINE Official Account.

 LINE Friends, Stickers and Points